Self-assembly in soft matter with multiple length scales

-Simple molecular self-organization, such as aqueous micellization and emulsion formation can be easily explained at the level of the interplay between water entropy, the relevant surface tensions, and the corresponding free energies \cite{nagarajan1991theory}.
-Multiple length scales in the self-assembled structures emerge in the presence of competing interactions \cite{palermo2007,lu2020}.
-However, fundamental theoretical underpinning is needed to understand the latter phenomenon.
-In this work we present a theoretical framework demonstrating how competition between molecular interactions can lead to spontaneous formation of structurally complex self-assembly matter that shows such multiple-length-scale structural features.
-The corresponding mapping and its connections to a block-copolymer system facilitate guidelines to molecular engineering principles for self-assembly materials.
+Simple molecular self-organization, such as aqueous micellization and emulsion formation, can be easily explained at the level of the interplay between water entropy, the relevant surface tensions, and the corresponding free energies \cite{nagarajan1991theory}.
+Multiple structural length scales emerge in the presence of competing interactions \cite{palermo2007,lu2020}, yet fundamental theoretical underpinning to deeply understand this is lacking.
+We present here a theoretical framework demonstrating how competition between molecular interactions can lead to spontaneous formation of structurally complex self-assembly matter exhibiting multiple-length-scale structural features and demonstrate its connection to a block-copolymer system.

-The key insight to resolving self-assembly beyond simple single-length-scale aggregation emerges from the interplay between the effective interactions of the different constituents in the system.
-By modeling the interactions via a free-energy potential, the spatially varying average density of each component in the thermodynamic equilibrium can be obtained from energy minimization principles based on classical density functional theory (DFT) here \cite{hansen_mcdonald, evans_79, evans_92, lutsko2010recent}.
-This approach provides a generic phase diagram exhibiting the variety of possible equilibrium assembly configurations as a function of the system composition.
-We present here a formulation that covers both the formation of simple phases and a phase with multiple periodicity.
-The latter is commensurate with e.g. formation of droplets inside droplets such as biomolecular condensates \cite{banani2017biomolecular} or multicore polymer micelles \cite{ chen2013formation, duxin2005cadmium, ueda2011unicore, chen2012formation} and the other complex structures mentioned above.
-In order to demonstrate how the DFT model connects to molecular level self-assembly, we present a comparison to self-assembled phases obtained from dissipative particle dynamics (DPD) simulations \cite{hoogerbrugge1992simulating,espanol1995statistical, groot1997dissipative,espanol2017} of a two component block-copolymer system in solvent.
+We employ energy minimization principles based on classical density functional theory (DFT) \cite{hansen_mcdonald, evans_79, evans_92, lutsko2010recent} to model the spatially varying average density of each component in the thermodynamic equilibrium in a multi-component soft matter system.
+The interactions are approximated by a free-energy potential.
+This approach provides a generic phase diagram exhibiting a variety of possible equilibrium assembly configurations as a function of the system composition.
+We present a formulation that covers both the formation of single length-scale, simple phases and a multiple-periodic phase.
+The latter is commensurate with, e.g. formation of droplets inside droplets, such as biomolecular condensates \cite{banani2017biomolecular}, or multicore polymer micelles \cite{ chen2013formation, duxin2005cadmium, ueda2011unicore, chen2012formation}.